Louis XIV: Relations with the Dutch

 Cities and territories, such as Luxembourg and Casale, were prized for their strategic positions on the frontier and access to important waterways.
 Louis also sought Strasbourg, an important strategic crossing on the left bank of the Rhine and theretofore a Free Imperial City of the Holy Roman Empire, annexing it and other territories in 1681.
 Although a part of Alsace, Strasbourg was not part of Habsburg-ruled Alsace and was thus not ceded to France in the Peace of Westphalia.

 Following these annexations, Spain declared war, precipitating the War of the Reunions.
 However, the Spanish were rapidly defeated because the Emperor (distracted by the Great Turkish War) abandoned them, and the Dutch only supported them minimally.
 By the Truce of Ratisbon, in 1684, Spain was forced to acquiesce in the French occupation of most of the conquered territories, for 20 years.

-Louis' policy of the Réunions may have raised France to its greatest size and power during his reign, but it alienated much of Europe.
+Louis's policy of the Réunions may have raised France to its greatest size and power during his reign, but it alienated much of Europe.
 This poor public opinion was compounded by French actions off the Barbary Coast and at Genoa.
 First, Louis had Algiers and Tripoli, two Barbary pirate strongholds, bombarded to obtain a favourable treaty and the liberation of Christian slaves.
 Next, in 1684, a punitive mission was launched against Genoa in retaliation for its support for Spain in previous wars.
 Although the Genoese submitted, and the Doge led an official mission of apology to Versailles, France gained a reputation for brutality and arrogance.
 European apprehension at growing French might and the realisation of the extent of the dragonnades' effect (discussed below) led many states to abandon their alliances with France.
 Accordingly, by the late 1680s, France became increasingly isolated in Europe.